Personalize a digital experience with audiences

 -

-Repeat these steps for the Banner - Returning Visitor block.
-This is intended to display only when the Returning Visitor audience criteria is met.
+Repeat these steps for the Banner – Returning Visitor block.
+This block displays only when a visitor matches the Returning Visitor audience.

 - Name – Banner – Returning Visitor.